ai4os/ai4-docs/source/reference/llm.rst

 Anyway, remember that both options are compatible: you can deploy your own LLM and still access the platform-wide one.
 The best of both worlds! 🚀

+Both options offer a **privacy-first** design: once your delete your chats or knowledge bases, the data is immediately wiped out from the platform.

 Login